2 SHOs suspended, Rs 2 lakh ex gratia for kin of migrant workers killed in UP road accident

 "Uttar Pradesh Chief Minister Yogi Adityanath on Saturday directed that SHOs of two police stations located in state's border area be suspended and stern warning be issued to the circle officers concerned.
 One of the border districts is Agra," UP Additional Chief Secretary (Home) Awanish Awasthi was quoted as saying in a statement.
-Orders have also been issued to register a case under relevant sections of the IPC against both the truck owners and the vehicles be seized, he said.
+Orders have also been issued to register a case under relevant sections of the IPC against both the truck owners and to seize the vehicles, he said.

 Besides this, clarification has been sought from the Senior Superintendents of Police and Additional Superintendents of Police of Mathura and Agra.
 Also, clarification has been sought from ADG and IG of Agra.
 "The chief minister has said that directions have been given to all the border areas to ensure that no person travels by unsafe means such as trucks.
 Directions have already been issued to keep 200 buses under the disposal of district magistrates in every district of border areas.
 Funds have also been approved to send the labourers by buses.
 The district magistrates must strictly comply with these orders," the statement said.